Gerenuk-LTD/filament-banhammer/README.md

     return $this->name;
 }
 ```
+> [!IMPORTANT]
-> This specifies the property to display in the bans resource.
+> This specifies the property to be displayed in the bans resource.

 ### Ban